Colorado Rangers: Present day

 The Colorado Rangers provide highly trained, equipped, and experienced personnel to local law enforcement agencies throughout Colorado.
 Rangers serve the agency without pay and purchase most of their own uniforms and other equipment designated by the agency.
 Officers of the Colorado Rangers are required to attend P.O.S.T. certified police academies and hold a certification at minimum of Reserve Police Officer.
-Many of the Rangers who serve are former full-time or retired police officers who have maintained their training and certification as peace officers.
-The agency has attracted a unique mix of officers not typically found in a local police force who have full-time careers as doctors, lawyers, CEO's, engineers, military, I.T. professionals, politicians, etc. who also serve throughout the state as police officers.

-The function of the agency is to provide its services with minimal financial obligation for partner agencies.
+Many of the Rangers who serve, are former full-time or retired police officers who have maintained their training and certification as peace officers.
+The agency has attracted a unique mix of officers not typically found in a local police force who have full-time careers as doctors, lawyers, CEOs, engineers, military, I.T. professionals, politicians, etc. who also serve throughout the state as police officers.The function of the agency is to provide its services with minimal financial obligation for partner agencies.
 Rangers assist with special events, respond to local emergencies, aid in arrests, and provide patrol services when full-time personnel are unavailable.
 All officers are fully trained reserve police officers, and many Rangers have advanced and specialty law enforcement training.
 The agency also maintains a statistically high number of police instructors per capita within their ranks.

 Officers typically sign up for duty shifts and serve on pre-planned "callouts" with partner police agencies.
 Rangers are required to maintain certain availability for "on-call" status to respond to emergencies.
 The agency has the unique ability to mobilize a large, fully equipped, police presence anywhere in the state with little notice.
 Rangers are typically required to serve a minimum of 150 hours of "shift duty" each year in addition to approximately 100 additional hours each year of training.
 The agency typically covers the cost of training and provides required insurance.
-The sworn staff of the Colorado Rangers collectively serve approximately 30,000 hours each year, saving partner agencies approximately $3 million in overtime and personnel costs annually.
-Colorado's shared reserve model has proven to be an excellent fiscal model for reserve or temporary policing.
+The sworn staff of the Colorado Rangers collectively serve approximately 23,833 hours each year, saving partner agencies approximately $738,823 in overtime and personnel costs annually.
+Colorado's shared reserve model has proven to be an excellent fiscal model for part-time or temporary policing.